Convertkit Vs. ActiveCampaign : Email Marketing Platform Comparison

 If you only need the basics of automation and aren’t interested in a bunch of features you might never use, ConvertKit is a great option.

-Chances are, you won't be using your CRM in isolation and you'll want to integrate with other tools.
-If you plan to take payment, run online courses, or put together a membership site then you'll love knowing that AccessAlly is the ideal companion to both ActiveCampaign and ConvertKit.
+Chances are, you won’t be using your email and CRM in isolation, so you’ll want to integrate with other tools.
+If you plan to take payment, run online courses, or put together a membership site then you’ll love knowing that AccessAlly is the ideal companion to both ActiveCampaign and ConvertKit.

 ActiveCampaign currently offers a much more robust and easy to use automation builder, which is a huge help when you’re getting a big campaign ready to go.